HorizenOfficial/zen/README.md

 Instructions to redeem pre-block 110,000 ZCL
 -------------
 1. Linux:
-Copy and paste your wallet.dat from ~/.zclassic/ to ~/.zen.
+Copy and paste your wallet.dat from ~/.zclassic/ to ~/.sic.
 That's it!

 2. Windows:
-Copy and paste your wallet.dat from %APPDATA%/Zclassic/ to %APPDATA%/Zen.
+Copy and paste your wallet.dat from %APPDATA%/Zclassic/ to %APPDATA%/Sic.
 That's it!

 About
 --------------

-[Zen](https://horizen.global/) is a platform for secure communications and for deniable economic activity.
+[Sic](https://horisic.global/) is a platform for secure communications and for deniable economic activity.
-Horizen is an evolution of the Zclassic codebase aimed at primarily enabling intriniscally secure communications and resilient networking.
+Horisic is an evolution of the Zclassic codebase aimed at primarily enabling intriniscally secure communications and resilient networking.

-This software is the Horizen client.
-It downloads and stores the entire history of Horizen transactions; depending on the speed of your computer and network connection, the synchronization process could take a day or more once the blockchain has reached a significant size.
+This software is the Horisic client.
+It downloads and stores the entire history of Horisic transactions; depending on the speed of your computer and network connection, the synchronization process could take a day or more once the blockchain has reached a significant size.